 - 3.1.
 At its meeting on 21 November 2018, the Council's Executive Committee was advised of the updated Revenue Budget Strategy for 2019/2020.
 This Budget Strategy stated a savings requirement of £18.283 million.
 In arriving at this level of savings, the strategy took account of a number of assumptions including Grant Reductions, Pay and Pension Increases, Price Increases, Funding for Priorities and Revenue Consequences of Capital.
-Following the utilisation of Corporate Funding Solutions, the savings requirement was £13.004m. - 3.2.
-Savings proposals of £13.181m were presented to Members.
-The Strategy report showed that there was a balance of funds available of £3.969 million after taking account of a council tax increase of 3%.
+Following the utilisation of Corporate Funding Solutions, the savings requirement was £13.004 million. - 3.2.
+Savings proposals of £13.181 million were presented to Members.
+The Strategy report showed that there was a balance of funds available of £3.969 million after taking account of a Council Tax increase of 3%.
 This effectively left an element of choice in decision making in relation to the budget proposals around savings and council tax. - 3.3.
 As noted in section 3.1 above, the strategy was based on assumptions on the level of Grant Funding that would be received from the Scottish Government.
-This report: - provides an update on the current Grant position and an update on additional costs that will be incurred in 2019/2020 (sections 4 and 5), - summarises the impact of the Grant settlement and the resultant impact on the Council's Budget Strategy (Sections 6 to 9), - summarises the savings position (section 10), - advises how current year funding solutions affects the budget going forward (section 11), - makes proposals to address pressures in future years Strategies and Children and Families (section 12), - details the Free at 3 proposal including potential funding (Section 13), and - details the level of capital grant received through the settlement (section 15).
+This report: - provides an update on the current Grant position and an update on additional costs that will be incurred in 2019/2020 (Sections 4 and 5), - summarises the impact of the Grant settlement and the resultant impact on the Council's Budget Strategy (Sections 6 to 9), - advises how current year funding solutions affects the budget going forward (Section 10), - summarises options for the councils budget including the savings position, and savings that could be removed (Section 11), - makes proposals to address pressures in Children and Families (Section 12), - details the Free at 3 proposal (Section 13), - details a proposal to extend Free School Meals to Primaries 4 and 5 (Section 14), - details a proposal to increase the School Clothing Grant allocation by £30 to £130 (Section 15), - provides a summary of Revenue Budget Proposals (Section 16), and - details the level of capital grant received through the settlement (Section 17).